 Perfectly located for discovering Falmouth and the south coast of Cornwall, Corder View is a great choice for families.

 Over three floors.
 Three bedrooms: 1 x ground floor double.
-1 x second floor king-size double.
-1 x second floor double.
+1 x second floor Twin Room 1 x second floor twin.
 Ground floor shower room with basin and WC.
 Second floor bathroom with bath, shower, basin and WC.
 First floor Kitchen diner and sitting room.
 Second floor study with additional TV.

 About the location

 Mabe 3 miles; Penryn 2 miles; Truro 11 miles.